guangwenz/akka-http-full-scala.g8/README.markdown

 * `Boot.scala` -- Main class for the system
 * `Routes.scala` -- routes for the system, add your domain routes here.
 * `AkkaConfig.scala` -- akka config utility object to initialize akka configs.

-Once inside the project folder use the following command to run the code:
+Once inside the project folder, configure the slick connections to use your databases inside `src/main/resources/akka-datastore.conf`, the default is mysql, then use the following command to run the code:
 ```
 sbt run
 ```